fig-eater/zig-function-overloading/README.md

 ### Using Zig Package Manager

 Run `zig fetch --save https://github.com/fig-eater/zig-function-overloading/archive/refs/heads/main.tar.gz` within your project directory.
+Run this again if you ever want to update the dependency.

-Then add an import to similar  to your `build.zig`
+Then add an import to the module which needs overloading to your `build.zig`

-This code is an example of how you might do this
+This code is an example of how you might do this:

 ```zig